osg-htc/docs/docs/other/network-performance-toolkit.md

 Client Site Installation
 ------------------------------------------------------------------

-The [Network Performance Toolkit](http://www.perfsonar.net/use/navigating-toolkit-interface/) is installed with the <a href="/bin/view/Documentation/Release3/InstallOSGClient" class="twikiLink">OSG Client</a>.
+The Network Performance Toolkit is installed with the OSG Client.
 Specifically, the tools included are: BWCTL, NDT and OWAMP (bwctl-client, bwctl-server, bwctl, ndt, owamp-client).
 NPAD is currently not in OSG client.

 If you just want to install the OSG command line clients you can do the following::